Jesseppi/jesseppi.github.io/md_content/jesseResume.md

 ```
 • Extensive involvement in the redesign of user access across the whole of the enterprise suite
-• Development of a deployment tool used for internal testing and support cases that removes all need for technical knowledge to get an suite environment up and running
+• Development of a deployment tool used for internal testing and support cases that removes all need for technical knowledge to get a test environment up and running
 ```

 [comment]: # (END Achievement Block)